erik1066/fedora-setup-guide/README.md

 Save the file.
 The plugins will be applied to new terminal windows.

+## Increase the inotify watch count

+When working with certain development tools, you may run into the following error: "User limit of inotify watches reached".
+The default limit for file watchers is 735,530.
+Increase this limit to something more reasonable:

+1. Run `sudo nano /etc/sysctl.conf`
+1. Add `fs.inotify.max_user_watches=10000000` to the bottom of the file
+1. Add `fs.inotify.max_user_instances = 256` to the bottom of the file
+1. Run `sudo sysctl -p` (or restart the OS)

+Increasing the max user instances from 128 to 256 can also help with development debugging experiences.

 ## Install Zed

 **The instructions for installing Zed are derived from https://zed.dev/docs/linux#zed-on-linux and are current as of 2024-08-29**